Pests and diseases

 Fruit flies, carrot root fly, onion fly, gooseberry sawfly and codling moth

 All these pests can be treated with a generic mix called Nemasys Natural Fruit and Veg Protection Pest Control.
 You can use it as a general treatment after planting out and when the soil has warmed up, or to target specific pests when you see them, such as gooseberry sawfly caterpillars.
-These (and other caterpillars) need to have direct contact with the spray while they are on the leaves.
+These (and other caterpillars) need to have direct contact with the spray while they are on the leaves

 Slugs

 Phasmarhabditis hermaphrodita is another weapon in the arsenal against slugs.
 The nematodes can modify the slug's behaviour so that it remains below the ground surface before death.
 After eating the cadaver, the nematodes produce another generation, which move off through the soil in search of new slug hosts.
-Slug nematodes are killed off in soil after 6 weeks by a predatory fungus, so repeated applications don't work, and unfortunately, they don't live long in the soil, which is why you need to be very time accurate in applying - just when shoots are emerging or potato tubers forming for example.
+Slug nematodes are killed off in soil after six weeks by a predatory fungus, so repeated applications don't work, and unfortunately, they don't live long in the soil, which is why you need to be very time accurate in applying - just when shoots are emerging or potato tubers forming for example.

 Vine weevils

-Steinernema kraussei seeks out the Vine Weevil larvae.
+Steinernema kraussei seeks out the vine weevil larvae.
 Unusually, this nematode is active at soil temperatures as low as 5C, which means that applications can start in March in southern areas.
 This will give much greater control of larvae when they are present, which is either March to May, or from July to October.

 Further instructions on using nematodes